mmerickel/oidc-reissuer/README.md

 ### upstream_jwks_file

-If the upstream JWKS URI is not accessible then it is possible to self-host the JWKS file within the `oidc-reissuer`.
+If the upstream JWKS URI is not accessible then it is possible to self-host the JWKS file within the `oidc-token-proxy`.
 If set, this setting will be used instead of loading the JWKS from the `upstream_jwks_uri` setting.

 ### clone_upstream_claims

 If you do not specify this parameter then the created token will only have the following claims:
-- `iss` - defined by the hosted URL of the `oidc-reissuer`.
+- `iss` - defined by the hosted URL of the `oidc-token-proxy`.
 - `aud` - copied from the upstream claims
 - `iat` - system time when token is created
 - `nbf` - system time when token is created